masa-iwasaki/factory_scrap/README.md

 # FactoryScrap

-FactoryScrap is a tool to convert factory declarations of FactoryBot to Rails fixtures partially.
+FactoryScrap is a tool to convert factory definitions of FactoryBot to Rails fixtures partially.

 ## Installation